amiaopensource/av-python-carpentry/_episodes/07-transcoding.md

 {: .output}

 That's a good start.
-We now need the filename to have an 'mp4' extension instead of 'mov'.
+Now we need the filename to have an 'mp4' extension instead of 'mov'.
 For that, we can use the `replace()` function for strings.

 ~~~